 If you cannot find Alpona, BoisdeJasmin suggests two possibilities EL Private Collection (I think the PC (which I love) in the little vintage frosted glass mini with a plastic stopper that is readily available on line for a reasonable price is a viable alternative, albeit more mossy, soapy and green).
-Boisdejasmin also suggests Chanel Cristalle, but I think cristalle (I have vintage EdT) is more floral cologne feminine light.
+Boisdejasmin also suggests Chanel Cristalle, but I think cristalle (I have vintage EdT) is more floral cologne feminine light for summer.
 Cristalle is also less full, round and substantive (to mix metaphors Cristalle sings in a higher octave or is more in the weight class/functionality of bulgari au the vert; I am not really fond of BaTV but I like Cristalle for summer).
-I can see wearing Alpona year round, not Cristalle. . .
+I can see wearing Alpona year round, in colder weather, unlike Cristalle. . .

 Though I think Alpona could be unisex, given its price and rarity, I don't offer it to my DH to try ( he is more than happy with Vetiver Extraordinaire or Bigarade Concentree currently.
 Alpona, though unisex, is nowhere near the masculine Yatagan (pine, animalic, wood, leather) that I also wear).

 Note: a digression on candied fruit in another Caron fragrance and a comparison to a Guerlain fruit chypre. . .
 I don't have problems with grapefruit turning sulfuric on me.
 If you have a problem with grapefruit, I would recommend testing Alpona first.
-The candied fruit review of Alpona below makes me think of a different caron urn fragrance, Acasiosa, whose pinapple sweetness does verge on candied on me, and that sweetness, in combination with floral indoles, can turn slightly urinous powdery on my particular skin chemistry in hot weather.
-Since I like Acasaiosa, I save it for cooler weather.
+The candied fruit review of Alpona below makes me think of a different caron urn fragrance, Acasiosa, whose pinapple sweetness does verge on candied on me, and that sweetness, in combination with floral indoles, can turn slightly urinous powdery on my particular skin chemistry.

 This review is for the urn parfum from Paris.
 It's beautiful.
 It is a smoothed-out green fragrance of being outdoors; it has the stunning Caron base.
 I would love to have a decant of this.
 None of the floral notes stood out, and the citrus was discernable only in the very beginning.
 Notes: lemon, grapefruit, bergamot, rose, orange, jasmine, orchid, thyme, patchouli, myrrh, cedar, sandalwood, musk, and oakmoss.